 To prepare for attending lectures and presentations, I went over the advance recordings I had made of class readings, slides, and other lecture materials.
 By doing this, I prepared myself to mentally visualize what was conveyed during the lecture and to be an active participant alongside my fellow students.

 Note-taking by a reader during classes and presentations was also essential.
 I often had these notes typed-up in large font and recorded so that I could review them with or without a reader.
-As a graduate student and postdoc, I ask for powerpoints and other visuals in advance of group meetings, and have a reader accompany me to take notes.
+As a graduate student and postdoc, in advance of group meetings, I ask for powerpoints and other visuals and keep a reader with me to take notes.

-PDF readers (software that converts text to audio) usually fail for advanced STEM materials because of the equation density in the texts, particularly in physical and quantum chemistry.
+PDF readers (software that converts text to audio) usually fail for advanced STEM materials because of the texts’ equation density, particularly in physical and quantum chemistry.
 If you are going to keep up with your classmates, you need to have all class materials recorded in advance and organized in such a way that you can easily access what you need.